 A child’s own pace of development can vary; however, reaching milestones at expected times supports overall growth.
 For example, a baby should have their head steady by three months, while by two years, they might start pushing a wheeled toy.

 Developmental delays, when milestones aren’t met within expected timeframes, can indicate potential issues needing further assessment.
-Observing these milestones closely guarantees that any necessary interventions can be made to support a child’s development effectively.
+Observing these milestones closely guarantees that necessary interventions can be made to support a child’s development effectively.

 Why Developmental Milestones Matter